1. Skip to content

 Voters in all 288 constituencies of Maharashtra go to the polls on WednesdayImage: Rajanish Kakade/AP/picture alliance

-The Maharashtra Assembly election is underway on Wednesday with voters pouring in to cast their ballots across the 288 constituencies inIndia's richest state.
+The Maharashtra Assembly election took place on Wednesday, as voters poured in to cast their ballots across the 288 constituencies inIndia's richest state.

 BJP seek win in Maharashtra and Jharkhand vote

-Indian Prime Minister Narendra Modi, whose party currently governs the state in a coalition, urged voters to "participate enthusiastically in this process and add beauty to this festival of democracy."
+Prime Minister Modi, whose party currently governs the state in a coalition in Maharashtra, urged voters to "participate enthusiastically in this process and add beauty to this festival of democracy."

 "On this occasion, I appeal to all the youth and women voters to come forward and vote in large numbers," he said in a social media post.